HKUSTDial/vistroubleshooting.github.io/README.md

 Our findings reveal that human-assisted troubleshooting provides context-sensitive but variable-quality advice, while AI-assisted troubleshooting offers rapid feedback but often requires additional contextual resources for optimal results.

+We outline four questions ranging from understanding common troubleshooting issues faced by users to evaluating the effectiveness of LLMs in providing solutions.

 We explore the role of human-assisted visualization troubleshooting by addressing two key research questions:

 • **Q1: What questions do users commonly ask in the Q&A forum?**